128technology/docs/docs/config_command_guide.md

 ## `configure authority service-policy session-resiliency`

-Types of session resiliency govern how the SSR provides resilience for sessions in the event of network issues that would cause it to choose a new path for active traffic processing.
+Types of session resiliency govern how the 128T router provides resilience for sessions in the event of network issues that would cause it to choose a new path for active traffic processing.

 #### Usage